iltommi/qdb-documentation/source/reference/qdbd.rst

     A single instance can serve thousands of clients simultaneously.
     The actual limit is the network bandwidth, not the server.
     You can set the :option:`-s` to a higher number to handle more simultaneous clients per :term:`node`.
-    Also you should make sure the clients connects to the nodes of the hive in a load-balanced fashion.
+    Also you should make sure the clients connects to the nodes of the cluster in a load-balanced fashion.

 .. _qdbd-parameters-reference: